 Grand Canyon Railway

-"Go west young man," was an expression made popular by 19th century editorialist Horace Greely.
-Those words penned in 1851 by John Babsone Lane Soule have inspired men and women to travel west for nearly 150 years.
+"Go west young man" was an expression made popular by 19th century editorialist Horace Greely.
+Those words were penned in 1851 by John Babsone Lane Soule and they have inspired men and women to travel west for nearly 150 years.
 The romantic magnetism of the west has drawn cowboys, businessmen, kings, gamblers, thieves, miners, inventors and dreamers from their comfortable homes.
 They have come from every far-flung corner of the earth.

 The area between Williams, Arizona and the Grand Canyon is rich with history.
-Sheepherders, cattlemen, Indians of numerous tribes, Kings, Presidents, Conquistadors and common folk have traveled these parts for thousands of years.
-In 1540, Conquistador Coronado wandered the area with two dozen Spaniards looking for the fabled golden Seven Cities of Cibola.
+Sheepherders, cattlemen, indians of numerous tribes, kings, presidents, conquistadors and common folk have all traveled these parts for hundreds of years.
+In 1540, the conquistador Coronado wandered the area with two dozen Spaniards looking for the fabled golden Seven Cities of Cibola.
 Instead of finding gold for the Viceroyalty of Spain, they became the first Europeans to see the Grand Canyon.
 That was a treasure greater than gold.

 A September 1857 expedition led by Lt.
 Edward F. Beale, complete with camels and their Greek and Turkish handlers, traveled through here.
 The trail that Beale blazed through northern Arizona is still visible today.
-The Beale Trail parallels the railway for 1 1/2 miles at milepost 14 and then heads west.
+The Beale Trail parallels the railway for one and a half miles at milepost 14 and then heads west.
 Teddy Roosevelt spent time at the Grand Canyon, as did legendary Rough Rider William "Bucky" O'Neill.
 The GCR crosses the ancient paths of all of them.

 In September 1977, TV personality Arthur Godfrey and several others made plans to resurrect the Canyon Railway.
-The plans fell through.
+Their plans fell through.
 The railway changed ownership a number of times after Godfrey's unsuccessful resurrection, with each owner failing to accomplish what they had set out to do.
-At this point it seemed certain that no one would ever hear a lonesome whistle on their way to the Grand Canyon.

 The GCR is an environmentally conscious entity.
-Steam engines used to haul passengers to the Grand Canyon have been converted from burning polluting coal to running on a cleaner-burning fuel of oil and gray water.
+Steam engines used to haul passengers to the Grand Canyon have been converted from burning coal to running on a cleaner-burning fuel of oil and gray water.
+For years the railway operated steam engines from Memorial Day to Labor Day, but in 2008 they discontinued regular runs because of environmental considerations.
+Operating an all-diesel fleet of locomotives year-round saves a considerable amount of fuel and reduces greenhouse gas emissions and air pollutants associated with steam locomotives.
 Another tangible benefit to the Grand Canyon's fragile environs is the reduction of approximately 50,000 automobiles and their pollution each year.

 The Williams Depot, built in 1908, and standing at an elevation 6,767 feet, is an attraction in itself.
-It presently looks no different than it did 90 years ago.
-In fact, the brick loading-platform where you board the train is the original platform set in 1908.
+It presently looks no different than it did so many years ago.
+In fact, the brick loading platform where you board the train is the original platform set in 1908.

 While you are waiting for the train to leave, you can visit the museum located next to the depot.
 Here you will see steam Locomotive Number 20 -- built in 1910 -- along with its tender (a small coal car), and a Harriman coach car, built in 1923.

-If you're hungry, there is a delicious continental breakfast available in the historic Santa Fe Room.
-Prior to your departure don't miss the show put on by Marshall John B. Goodemore and the Cataract Creek Gang, it's wild west fun at its best!
+If you're hungry, there is a delicious breakfast buffet available in the Grand Depot Café.
+If you are there in the evening, don't miss the show put on by David Bixby & Friends, it's wild west fun at its best!

 Your adventure really gets under way when the train slowly leaves the Williams Depot at roughly 9:30 am.
 As you head north you feel the gentle swaying of the Harriman cars, built in 1923.
 The sound of the clickity clack, clickity clack of the old railroad tracks is very soothing, but don't let this lull you into a cat nap or you will miss the beautiful scenery that the GCR affords.

-On this 5-hour round-trip railway excursion, you can expect to see the West's diversity of nature.
-Look out your window and scan the horizon for any signs of life.
+On this 5-hour round-trip railway excursion, you can expect to see the west's diversity of nature.
+Look out your window and scan the horizon for signs of life.
 You will see many Hereford, Longhorn and Angus cows.
-You may also be treated to a wide variety of Arizona's wildlife, such as: elk, mule deer, antelope, mountain lion, badger, bobcat, coyote, grey fox, black bear, cottontail and jackrabbit.
-And as far as winged creatures goes, it is possible to spot a bald eagle, blue heron, horned owl, Peregrine falcon, red-tailed hawk, or an evil turkey vulture perched on a tree waiting for its next victim.
+You may also be treated to a wide variety of Arizona's wildlife, such as elk, mule deer, antelope, mountain lion, badger, bobcat, coyote, grey fox, black bear, cottontail and jackrabbit.
+And as far as winged creatures go, it's possible to spot a bald eagle, blue heron, horned owl, Peregrine falcon, red-tailed hawk, or a turkey vulture perched on a tree waiting for its next meal.

 The real treat is the hospitality of the Grand Canyon Railway's employees.
 Because the 64-mile two-and-a-half hour trip can be a bit daunting, they work hard at keeping the passengers comfortable and entertained.
-They were helpful, informative, and generally interested in the safety and well-being of their passengers.
+They are helpful, informative, and generally interested in the safety and well-being of their passengers.
 Jill, our hostess, was pretty inventive.
-She told some true stories that happened in years past and told jokes to keep the children entertained.
-We were served complementary commemorative issue Coca-Cola (in the small glass bottles) to and from the Canyon.
+She told some true stories of years past and jokes to keep the children entertained.
+We were served complementary commemorative issue Coca-Colas (in the small glass bottles) to and from the Canyon.
 Water is freely available while traveling, as there is a need to stay hydrated in the desert.
 Bottled water and snack foods are also available.

 Pertinent details to make your visit a success